elastic/elastic-serverless-forwarder/docs/README-AWS.md

 As a first step users should install appropriate integrations in the Kibana UI.
 This sets up appropriate pre-built dashboards, ingest node configurations, and other assets that help you get the most out of the data you ingest.

+**Direct SQS message payload input:**

+The Lambda function supports ingesting logs contained in the payload of a SQS body record and sends them to Elastic.
+The SQS queue serves as a trigger for the Lambda function.
+When a new record gets written to an SQS queue the Lambda function gets triggered.
+Users will set up separate SQS queues for each type of logs, The config param for Elasticsearch output `es_index_or_datastream_name` is mandatory.
+If the value is set to an Elasticsearch datastream, the type of logs must be defined with proper value configuration param.
+A single configuration file can have many input sections, pointing to different SQS queues that match specific log types.

 **S3 SQS Event Notifications input:**